Viper Documentation

 Convert between SOL/ETH/BNB and a stablecoin (USDC or USDT), or between USDC and USDT directly — with zero platform fees.

-Use the Swap Stables button on the main menu to swap between your native token (SOL, ETH, or BNB) and a stablecoin (USDC or USDT), or between USDC and USDT directly.
+Use the Swap Stables button on the main menu to swap between your native token (SOL, ETH, BNB, or HYPE) and a stablecoin (USDC or USDT), or between USDC and USDT directly.
 This is useful for parking profits in a stablecoin or rotating between stablecoins.

 How It Works

-- Select a chain — Choose Solana, Base, BSC, or Ethereum.
+- Select a chain — Choose Solana, Base, BSC, Ethereum, or Hyperliquid.

-- See your balances — Viper shows your current SOL/ETH/BNB, USDC, and USDT balances.
+- See your balances — Viper shows your current SOL/ETH/BNB/HYPE, USDC, and USDT balances.

 - Pick a direction — native ↔ USDC, native ↔ USDT, or USDC ↔ USDT.